Back pain is one of the most common reasons people seek medical help or miss work. Back pain is a leading cause of disability worldwide.

 For back pain, questions to ask your provider include:

 - What is the most likely cause of my back pain?

 - If you're recommending medications, what are the possible side effects?

 - I have other medical conditions.
 How can I best manage them together?

 - How long will I need treatment?

 - What self-care measures should I try?

-- What can I do to prevent a recurrence of back pain?
+- What can I do to prevent back pain from coming back?

 What to expect from your doctor

 Your doctor is likely to ask you questions, including: